- Director of Form-Based Coding

 - Bicycle: Clocc road bike

-An expert at working with communities to establish and translate policy direction into clear and implementable development standards
+A zoning reform and planning expert at working with communities to establish and translate policy direction into clear and implementable development standards

 With 34 years of experience, including 12 as a public sector planner, Tony Perez has spent the last 22 years helping communities improve their zoning codes with a focus on writing Form-Based Codes.
 An expert in translating policy direction into clear and implementable development standards, Tony works to enable the community’s vision by identifying and addressing barriers and writing responsive standards.